cardano-foundation/CIPs/CIP-0095/README.md

 #### Vote Delegation

-Assume a "DRep Aggregator/Explorer" specialized client app, who aggregates DRep metadata from DRep registration certificates and renders this metadata to show prospective delegators.
-Assume that connection to a users wallet has already been made via `cardano.{wallet-name}.enable({ "cip": 95})`.
+Assume a _DRep Aggregator and Delegation_ specialized client app, that aggregates DRep metadata from DRep registration certificates and renders this metadata to show prospective delegators.
+Assume that connection to a users wallet has already been made via `cardano.{wallet-name}.enable({ "cip": 95 })`.

 1. **Choose DRep:** User browses DReps and selects one which align's with their values to delegate too.
 It is up to the client application to choose and